MirrorFly/MirrorFly-Flutter-plugin/README.md

 ### Step 2: Registration

-he below method to register a user in sandbox Live mode.
+Use the below method to register a user in sandbox Live mode.

 > **Info** Unless you log out the session, make a note that should never call the registration method more than once in an application